Purpose & Scope

 in circumstances in which a reasonable person, having regard to all the circumstances, would have anticipated the possibility that the person harassed would be offended, humiliated or intimidated.

-Circumstances that may be taken into account may include sex, age, sexual orientation, gender identity, relationship status, religion, race, or disability.
+Other circumstances that may be taken into account include sex, age, sexual orientation, gender identity, relationship status, religion, race, or disability.

 2.1 Sexual Harassment Examples